-Facebook is probably the world’s most popular website.
-If you are working online, you don’t need to have a presence on there, but considering that millions of people of just about every demographic use it – why not?
+Facebook is probably the world’s most popular social networking site.
+If you are working online, you don’t need to have a presence there, but considering that millions of people of just about every demographic use it – why not?

-One issue with Facebook is that so many people use it, you are forced to deal with annoying issues.
-I know as you read this you instantly compiled your own list of annoying Facebook behavior.
+One issue with Facebook is that so many people use it; you are forced to deal with annoying problems.
+I know as you read this, you instantly compiled your list of annoying Facebook behavior.
 If you can’t think of 5 annoying things right away – be wary because you might be the person perpetuating these problems!

 Facebook is one of the best networking tools ever available to people.
 Ever.
 Don’t waste your opportunity here by acting like a tool.

-Read the tips below to make sure you use Facebook properly, and more importantly, effectively.
+Read the tips below to make sure you use Facebook appropriately, and more importantly, effectively.

 - Take it Easy – Please stop clogging up my news feed with your constant status updates.
 You don’t ever need to do five right in a row.

 - Do Not Add Me to Your Group – If you’re selling lipstick, great.
 Just do not add me to your online party group or selling group.
-It’s rude.
+It isn’t polite.
 If you want to invite me, send me a message and ask if you can add me to the group.
 I’ll decide if I am interested.

 - Public Facebook Wall is Not For Private Info – Have an issue with me?
 Want to share some personal info…send me a message.
 The Wall is no place to air dirty laundry.